afredston/marine_heatwaves_trawl/README.md

-# Marine heatwaves have not emerged as a dominant driver of ecological change
+# Marine heatwaves are not a dominant driver of change in fish communities

-Alexa L. Fredston, William W. L. Cheung, Thomas L. Frölicher, Zoë Kitchel, Aurore A. Maureaud, James T. Thorson, Arnaud Auber, Bastien Mérigot, Juliano Palacios-Abrantes, Maria Lourdes D. Palomares, Laurène Pecuchet, Nancy Shackell, Malin Pinsky
+*Alexa L. Fredston, William W. L. Cheung, Thomas L. Frölicher, Zoë Kitchel, Aurore A. Maureaud, James T. Thorson, Arnaud Auber, Bastien Mérigot, Juliano Palacios-Abrantes, Maria Lourdes D. Palomares, Laurène Pecuchet, Nancy Shackell, Malin Pinsky*

-Please contact A. Fredston with questions about this project.
+Please contact [A. Fredston](https://www.alexafredston.com/) with questions about this project.
 A DOI will be associated with this repository when it is published.
 Please cite the manuscript for all references to this project and its results, as well as the Zenodo DOI if data or code are reused.

 ## Where do the raw data come from?